fanoush/ds-d6/micropython/README.md

 # How to use

-To enter bootloader for bluetooth/OTA update you can type
+To enter [Adafruit bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader) for bluetooth/OTA update you can type
 ```
 import machine
 machine.enter_ota_dfu()